 I am a professor emertius in the Vancouver School of Economics at the University of British Columbia in Vancouver, Canada.
-I am Senior Fellow of the Bureau of Research and Economic Analysis of Development (BREAD).
+I am a Fellow of the Canadian Economics Association, an Associate of Theoretical Research in Economic Development (ThReD), and a Senior Fellow of the Bureau of Research and Economic Analysis of Development (BREAD).

 My research interests are in the application of economic theory to understand economic phenomena.
 Primary areas of my interest are economic development and the economics of gender.
 Other areas of interest are evolutionary economics and, more recently, the economics of religion.

 Why Gender Matters in Economics.
 Princeton University Press, 2014

 Death by Capitalism: Quantifying `Social Murder’ Using Cross-Country Data on COVID-19 Fatalities. (with Thorsten Rogall)

 Decentralized Terrorism and Social Identity. (with Hugh Neary)